The Unlikely Pilgrimage of Harold Fry

 The Unlikely Pilgrimage of Harold Fry translates a quiet, reflective novel into a moving piece of musical theatre.
 By combining heartfelt storytelling with evocative music and imaginative staging, the production explores how small acts of courage and kindness can change lives.

-So come and celebrate hope, human connection and the idea that it is never too late to begin again.
+Did you celebrate hope, human connection and the idea that it is never too late to begin again?

 About Simon Harding